itayar/VI-samples-local/API/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This folder contains the basic ways to address Video Indexer's API in order to allow full engagment with the product: upload a video, polling on status/waiting for url callback, indexing the video, getting the video/player widgets.
+This folder contains the basic ways to address Video Indexer's API in order to allow full engagment with the product: upload a video, polling on status/waiting for url callback, and indexing the video.
 It is highly recommend to first read the more detailed documntation which can be found [here](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/video-indexer-use-apis).

 For more API abilities, please visit our [API documentation](https://api-portal.videoindexer.ai/docs/services/)